Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

-It is easy to see that a finite lattice $L$ has the unique maximal and minimal element with respect to the partial order on $L$.
-In a lattice $L$, an element $\alpha$ is said to be \textit{join irreducible} if $\alpha$ is neither the minimal element nor the join of a finite set of other elements.
-For a finite poset $P$, the order ideals of $P$ form a distributive lattice $J(P)$ with the partial order given by set inclusions.
+It is easy to see that a f\/inite lattice $L$ has a unique maximal and minimal element with respect to the partial order on~$L$.
+In a lattice~$L$, an element $\alpha$ is said to be \textit{join irreducible} if $\alpha$ is neither the minimal element nor the join of a f\/inite set of other elements.

+For a f\/inite poset $P$, the order ideals of $P$ form a distributive lattice $J(P)$ with the partial order given by set inclusions.
 The join and the meet on $J(P)$ correspond to the set union and the set intersection, respectively.
-On the other hand, the full subposet of join irreducible elements of $J(P)$ coincides with $P$ by the Birkhoff representation theorem \cite{Birkhoff_LT}.
-In fact, this gives a one-to-one correspondence between finite posets and finite distributive lattices.
+On the other hand, the full subposet of join irreducible elements of $J(P)$ coincides with $P$ by the Birkhof\/f representation theorem \cite{MR598630}.
+In fact, this gives a one-to-one correspondence between f\/inite posets and f\/inite distributive lattices.
 We give an example of this correspondence in the following.

+\begin{Example} We introduce an example which appears repeatedly throughout this paper.
+Let us def\/ine a poset $\bfP$ by its Hasse diagram drawn on the left side of Fig.~\ref{fig:hasse}.

+The distributive lattice $J(\bfP)$ is obtained by drawing its Hasse diagram (on the right side of Fig.~\ref{fig:hasse}) while focusing on the inclusion relation of order ideals of~$\bfP$ explicitly, which is regarded as the partial order on~$J(\bfP)$.
+For instance, the upper part of the Hasse diagram of~$J(\bfP)$ in Fig.~\ref{fig:hasse} corresponds to the following order ideals of~$\bfP$:

-\begin{ex} We introduce the example which appears repeatedly throughout this paper.
-The Hasse diagrams of $P$ and $J(P)$ are described in Figure \ref{fig:hasse}.
-The distributive lattice $J(P)$ is obtained by drawing the Hasse diagrams for each order ideals of $P$ explicitly.
-In particular, the maximal element and the minimal element of $J(P)$ correspond to the whole $P$ and the empty set $\varnothing$, respectively.
-A circled vertex in $J(P)$ represents a join irreducible element of $J(P)$, i.e.\ the vertex with exactly one edge below.
-We can easily reconstruct the poset $P$ as the set of circled vertices with the induced order in $J(P)$.
+Note that the maximal element and the minimal element of $J(\bfP)$ correspond to the whole $\bfP$ and the empty set $\varnothing$, respectively.
+The circled vertices of $J(\bfP)$ in Fig.~\ref{fig:hasse} represent join irreducible elements of $J(\bfP)$, i.e., the vertices with exactly one edge below.
+We can reconstruct the poset~$\bfP$ as the set of circled vertices with the induced order in~$J(\bfP)$. \end{Example}